Payments integration options

 Semi-integrated solutions run on a combination of Clover and third-party hardware.
 Your point-of-sale (POS) software and hardware handle orders, while the Clover device handles payment processing.
 Our high-level SDKs make it easy to send messages back and forth between devices.

 Keep your merchants satisfied with the system they're used to, and let us take the hassle of EMV compliance away from you.
 After integrating with us, the Clover device becomes a plug-and-play solution for your merchant base.

 If you have an existing POS with a strong merchant base and are looking for the fastest way to make that system EMV compliant, then this is probably the best option for you.
 Semi-integration is also a good choice:

-- If you have a sophisticated system that's difficult to move away from
+- If you have a sophisticated system from which it is difficult to move away.

-- If you have a strong brand your merchants identify with
+- If you have a strong brand with which your merchants identify.

-Clover Go is Clover's BYOD solution.
+Clover Go is Clover's bring your own device (BYOD) solution.
 This EMV-capable device attaches to a smartphone or tablet, quickly enabling native iOS and Android mobile apps to accept swipe, NFC, or EMV transactions with no EMV certification required on your end.